standardholdingsllc/algobet/ARCHITECTURE.md

   2. `loadCachedMarkets` – reads validated snapshots from Redis/disk and, if configured, falls back to live fetches when cache is stale/missing.
 When the bot opts into `persistOnFallback`, any live payload collected during that fallback is written back to Redis + disk immediately so the next run can reuse it even if the worker is offline.
   3. `persistSnapshots` – writes adapter metadata + filters back to the snapshot layer with schema versioning.
 - Shared helpers convert normalized filters into query params based on adapter `filterBindings`.
 Dates are coerced to ISO, CSV lists respect `joinWith`, and boolean bindings obey `trueValue/falseValue/omitIfFalse`.
+- Adapter configs can advertise a `minMarkets` expectation (e.g., SX.bet requires ≥100).
+If a cached snapshot falls below that threshold (based on `totalMarkets` or the `rawMarkets` metadata), the service logs `[MarketFeed] Snapshot for <platform> flagged as suspect`, forces a live refetch, and—when canonical filters are in play—self-heals the Redis/disk entry so the next cron invocation sees the fuller universe instead of continuing with a tiny snapshot.

 ### 2.3 Platform-specific behavior
 - **Kalshi**